rittermod/FS25_RLAdjust/README.md

 ## Overview

 This mod changes the Realistic Livestock experience by adding:
 - Automatically updating genetic information as part of the animal names
+- Disease status indicators in animal names (D=infected, T=treating, I=immune, C=carrier)
 - Changes to the pregnancy system to generate more varied offspring
   - Randomized father selection from eligible candidates
   - Alternative genetic calculations for offspring traits, allowing for a wider range of potential outcomes